microsoft/movie-db-java-on-azure/README.md

    kubectl get svc --namespace=${TARGET_ENV} --watch
    ```

-1. Navigate to the *~/deployment/* folder of your local repo and run the following command:
+1. Navigate to the *~/deployment/* folder of your local repo and run the following script, which will configure various variables for your local enviroment:

    ```shell
    cd ../deployment